 Sitting outside drinking the perfect piña colada sounds amazing doesn't it?
 Find out how a secret ingredient makes this the best piña colada recipe ever!
 Make it a cocktail or a mocktail.

-If you like pina coladas, and getting caught in the rain… okay so I may have just gotten that song stuck in your head for the rest of the day.
+If you like piña coladas, and getting caught in the rain... okay so I may have just stuck that song in your head for the rest of the day.
 But once you try my yummy piña colada it will all be worth it, I promise.